 (c) has supplied inaccurate information concerning the data which was required for the issuance of the authorization.

-2. The authority shall immediately inform the competent authorities of the Contracting Parties concerned.
+2. The Authorising authority shall immediately inform the competent authorities of the Contracting Parties concerned about the withdrawal of the authorisation.

 3. The Administrative Committee shall lay down a recommendation on a system of penalties for breaching this Agreement, based on the list of most serious infringements provided for in Annex [IV] and the list of serious infringements to be elaborated by the Administrative Committee no later than two years after the entry into force of this Agreement.
 The penalties thus provided for shall be effective, proportionate and dissuasive.